Azganoth/simple-motion-react/README.md

 - **CSS Transitions**: Easily apply CSS classes for animations.
 - **Group Animations**: Animate a list of components as they are added or removed.
 - **Switchable Animations**: Seamlessly transition between two components.
+- **Lightweight**: Small and efficient with zero runtime dependencies, ensuring a minimal impact on your bundle size.

 ## Installation